researchblind/PrePosCovid/README.md

 ![Example boxplot question and class](doc/figure/QuestionExampleLongTerm11.png)

 Functionality 3 compares common questions applied in 2019 (pre-pandemic) and 2022-1 (post-pandemic).
+We used “*” to mean that exam question was open-ended question.

 ![Comparison boxplot question pre and pos pandemic](doc/figure/BoxPlotComparisonPrePosCovidGrayScale.png)

 The Functionality 4 compares common questions pos pandemic.
+We used “*” to mean that exam question was open-ended question.

 ![Comparison boxplot question two years after pandemic](doc/figure/BoxPlotComparisonPosCovidGrayScale.png)